 - Surgical repair (this is rare)

-Our optical shop in Beverly offers a wide range of pediatric glasses for our patients.
-We also offer contact lens fittings for our teenage patients.
+Our Optical Shops in Wakefield and Winchester offer a wide range of pediatric glasses for our patients.
+We also offer contact lens fittings to our teenage patients

 Schedule Your Child’s Eye Exam

 To schedule a pediatric eye exam for your child, contact North Suburban Eye Associates today!
 Call us at 781-245-5200 to schedule an appointment at your nearest location.
-Our practice serves patients in Wakefield, Waltham, Winchester, and Beverly, Massachusetts.
+Our practice serves patients in the greater Boston area at our Wakefield, Winchester, and Waltham offices.